eldapour/office-2021/README.md

 cscript ospp.vbs /act
 pause
 ```
-**Microsoft Office 2021** was activated, and you can start using the applications without any restrictions or limitations.
+**Microsoft Office 2021** is activated, and you can start using the applications without any restrictions or limitations.

 ![Command-Prompt-Window](https://raw.githubusercontent.com/21Z/Microsoft-Office-2021/main/assets/Command-Prompt-Activate.jpg)